tinymce/tinymce-docs/plugins/comments.md

 1. Click **Cancel** to discard or **Save** to store the changes.

 #### Delete a comment
-Once a comment is saved, follow this procedure to delete a comment.
+Follow this procedure to delete a comment.
 This option is not available for the first comment in a conversation.

 1. Click on the ![**3dots**]({{site.baseurl}}/images/3dots.png) icon above the comments box to expand the menu.
 1. Select **Delete** from the menu items.